What Are Thai Shrimp Cakes?

 What is the difference between Thai shrimp cakes and Thai fish cakes?

-Thai shrimp cakes use minced or pounded shrimp as the base — producing a sweeter, more delicate flavor.
-Thai fish cakes — Tod Mun Pla — use a firm white fish paste, typically made from mackerel or similar fish, producing a denser, more strongly flavored cake.
-Both use red curry paste and kaffir lime leaves in the mixture and are served with the same sweet chili sauce and cucumber accompaniment.
-The shrimp version is lighter and sweeter; the fish version is bolder and more robust.
+Thai shrimp cakes use minced or pounded shrimp as the base, producing a sweeter, more delicate flavor.
+Thai fish cakes, Tod Mun Pla, use a firm white fish paste, producing a denser, more strongly flavored cake.
+Both use red curry paste and kaffir lime leaves in the mixture and are served with sweet chili sauce and cucumber.
+The shrimp version is lighter and sweeter.
+The fish version is bolder and more robust.

 Why do Thai shrimp cakes have a springy texture?

-The springy texture comes from processing the shrimp until the proteins partially break down and become elastic — similar to the way fish paste and meat paste develop a bouncy texture when worked.
+The springy texture comes from processing the shrimp until the proteins partially break down and become elastic.
 The shrimp should be pulsed in a food processor until sticky and cohesive but not completely smooth.
 Completely smooth purée produces a denser, less springy result.
-The egg and cornstarch in the mixture also contribute to the structure and the springiness of the finished cake.
+The egg in the mixture also contributes to the structure and springiness of the finished cake.

 Can I grill Thai shrimp cakes instead of frying?